tahoe-lafs/tahoe-lafs/docs/grid-introducer.rst

 A Tahoe-LAFS storage server which is to be enrolled first shares its announcement readcap with you.
 Then, you will add it to the announcement directory::

-   grid-introducer add-storage-server --config <path> --readcap URI:CHK-RO:5cmy...
+   grid-introducer add-storage-server --config <path> --announcement-readcap URI:CHK-RO:5cmy...

 ``<path>`` should have previously been created by ``grid-introducer create``.
 If ``<path>`` is ``-`` then the configuration is read from stdin.